 - Geographies of Social Justice connects ideas through an examination of the possibilities and practicalities of normative theory and frames the central notion of Social geography, that things always could and should be different.

 - Doing Social Geography is not exploring the 'how to' of research, but rather the entanglement of it with practicalities, moralities, and politics.

-This will be an essential resource for academics, researchers, practitioners and postgraduates in geography, sociology and cultural Studies.
+This will be an essential resource for academics, researchers, practitioners and postgraduates across human geography.